How to Price Your Online Course: What You Need to Know Before You Launch (With Calculator)

 Research the competition

-Many courses are priced in the $10-$350 range, with a significant number of courses priced at $70 or less.
+Many courses are priced in the $10-$350 range, with many courses priced at $70 or less.

 When deciding on a high or low price point to sell your online course, the first thing you would want to do is match your price to the average price of online courses.